-That year also afforded me the opportunity to be assaulted with a stone, two chairs, a Rambo knife, a seventh-grade girl’s weak jab, and dozens of creative swear words.
+That year also afforded me the opportunities to be assaulted with a stone, two chairs, a Rambo knife, a seventh-grade girl’s weak jab, and dozens of creative swear words.
 Fortunately, classroom order improved when I learned that successful classroom management depends on conscientiously executing a few big strategies and a lot of little ones.

 Big Strategies: Fundamental Principles of Classroom Management

-A hypnotist’s first induction technique often involves directing subjects to focus on something they’re already doing.
+1. Follow the first step of hypnosis: A hypnotist’s first induction technique often involves directing subjects to focus on something they’re already doing.
 “Feel your eyes getting tired” is a good opening, because everybody’s eyes feel tired all the time, but we don’t notice until someone points it out.

-Teachers, like hypnotists, can string along a series of requests by asking students to do something most are already doing, then waiting for 100-percent compliance, and finally issuing another directive, etc. It’s better for teachers to say, “Point your eyes toward me” and wait for compliance, instead of saying, “Stop talking, turn around, turn to page 237, take out a pencil, and head your paper with ‘Geology Frame.’”
+Teachers, like hypnotists, can string along a series of requests by asking students to do something most are already doing, then waiting for 100 percent compliance, and finally issuing another directive, etc. It’s better for teachers to say, “Point your eyes toward me” and wait for compliance, instead of saying, “Stop talking, turn around, turn to page 237, take out a pencil, and head your paper with ‘Geology Frame.’”

-When a rule is broken, assign the smallest consequence possible and see if that gets the job done.
+2. Keep your consequences as minimal as possible: When a rule is broken, assign the smallest consequence possible and see if that gets the job done.
 Don’t use up big consequences too fast.

-For some, being thrown out of the room for backtalk has a lower social cost than appearing dumb in front of peers.
+3. Appropriate curriculum is a classroom management strategy: For some students, being thrown out of the room for backtalk has a lower social cost than appearing dumb in front of peers.
 Assigning appropriately difficult work (which often means differentiating) eliminates that risk.

-At the beginning of one year, my middle-grade students charged into class like Mel Gibson and a thousand Scottish warriors.
+5. Anticipate problems and be creative: At the beginning of one year, my middle-grade students would charge into class like Mel Gibson and a thousand Scottish warriors.
 To solve the problem, I asked my kids to line up for class outside my door with their left arm against the wall and a foot of space between them and the person in front of them.

 To enter class, each child had to answer either a content-related question or a random dumb question like, “What type of weapon would you use to battle Aquaman?”
 The dumb questions kept the line entertained.
-After answering, they were directed to take a seat, quiet as moonlight, and follow instructions on the board.
-Students talking or violating any of the protocol were sent to the back of the line.
+After answering, students were directed to take a seat, quiet as moonlight, and follow instructions on the board.
+Students talking or violating any part of the protocol were sent to the back of the line.

-I used to send a positive note home to every student’s guardians, and that note included a magnet (100 cost about $9.00) to encourage its placement on the refrigerator.
+6. Make positive phone calls home and send letters: I used to send a positive note home to every student’s guardians, and I would include a magnet (100 cost about $9.00) to encourage its placement on the refrigerator.
 I also left complimentary voicemails.
 That way, parents and kids saw me as an ally.